FAQ's

 Yes.
 Due to our higher TDS level we recommend that you clean your containers/bottles out regularly to help prevent mineral build-up.

-We recommend cleaning your containers around every 1-2 months.
+We recommend cleaning your containers around every 4 weeks or less.